tomkat-cr/genericsuite-app-maker/README.md

 # GSAM ✨ GenericSuite App Maker

-AI tool to enhance the software development.
+AI tool to enhance the software development ideation.

 ![Hackathon Cover image](./assets/llama-impact-hackathon-cover.png)

 ## Introduction

 [GSAM](https://gsam.streamlit.app/) is a tool to help on the software development process for any Application.
-It allows to generate code, images, video or answers from a text prompt, and kick start code to be used with the GenericSuite library.
+It allows to generate code, images, video or answers from a text prompt, and kick start code to be used with the [GenericSuite](https://genericsuite.carlosjramirez.com) library.

 ## Key Features